NRH Acquired Brain Injury Programme

 For patients admitted to the Brain Injury Programme, a measure of independence is taken at both admission and discharge.
 The measures used in the Brain Injury Programme are the Modified Barthel and the Functional Independence Measure (FIM).

-In 2022, the Functional Independence Measure illustrated that 86% of patients showed improvement, and the Modified Barthel illustrated that 65% of patients showed improvement.
+The Functional Independence Measure illustrated that 97% of patients showed improvement, and the Modified Barthel illustrated that 74% of patients showed improvement.

 Average Length of Stay

-The Average length of stay for patients in the Brain Injury Programme in 2022 was 104 days.
+The Average length of stay for patients in the Brain Injury Programme was 105 days.

 Discharge to Home*